BTCPay Server Wallet

 # Signing with a wallet supporting PSBT

-PSBT (Partially Signed Bitcoin transactions) are supported and can be signed with PSBT compatible wallets.
+PSBT (Partially Signed Bitcoin Transactions) is an interchange format for Bitcoin transactions that are not fully signed yet.
+PSBT is supported in BTCPay Server and can be signed with compatible hardware and software wallets.

 # Signing with a hardware wallet